Subquery Best Practices FAQS

 WHERE salary > (SELECT AVG(salary) FROM employees);

-• Stops processing once condition is met
+• EXISTS stops processing once a match is found

 Example: